Social Media Spending Has Increased And Strategies Have Complicated But This Template Is Still A Simple Guide To Calculating A Social Media Budget.

 Each category is also divided by in-house costs (to be performed by employees) and outsourced costs (to be hired out).
 The template also calculates the percentage of each item under categories and the percentage of each category out of the total budget to understand where the most money is being spent.

-After running the plan and getting some KPIs metric results, you’ll have an idea of how each category is contributing to overall success.
+After running the plan and getting some KPI metric results, you’ll have an idea of how each category is contributing to overall success.
 Based on evaluation results consider adjusting budget category percentages to match contribution level.

-(Click on the template image to download a PDF)
+(Click on the template image to download a PDF)Social Media Marketing Budget Template

 Content Creation Is Time And Assets Used To Write And Design Posts.